Korean Studies MScR

 Find out more about our language requirements:

-We can make applicants and enrolled students aware of funding opportunities for this programme.
+We will also make prospective applicants and enrolled students aware of other available funding opportunities as they arise.

-At present, these include scholarship options from the Korea Foundation, and from the Academy of Korean Studies.
+Typically, these include scholarship options from the Korea Foundation, SK Foundation, Asan Foundation and the Samsung Foundation.

 UK government postgraduate loans